Green-Conscious Copywriting

 I see conscious marketing as communicating with humans as humans.
 To see a person in every customer, a relationship beyond transactions, and a higher purpose beyond business.

-Translating this into copywriting means not manipulating people to simply push them into buying more and faster.
+So, when we translate this into copywriting, it means ditching the manipulation that pushes people to buy more and faster.
 Rather it’s about communicating with humans who are meant to be understood, guided, and helped to achieve their higher purpose through your products or services.

 "Check, I love this existential talk, but how does this translate to marketing communications?”